VidiVici98/Portable-Pi-5-Cluster-Server/README.md

 ## Contributions

-This repository is tailored to a specific use case, but contributions are welcome if they align with the project?s goals.
+This repository is tailored to a specific use case, but contributions are welcome if they align with the project's goals.
 Please open an issue or submit a pull request for discussion.

 ## Acknowledgments